lauriharpf/shipwrecks/README.md

 1. Run project via IntelliJ with the created configuration
 1. Open `http://localhost:8080/` in your browser

+No hot reloading: Restart the app after **any** changes to frontend or backend.

 ### Deployment
 Shipwrecks is hosted at Heroku ( https://shipwrecks.herokuapp.com/ ).
 Pushing to `master` triggers Heroku to deploy a new version.